-11. Classification and Award of Degree Finale Dart 1 will be graded as (Dees) or Fail only Finals Part 1 will be graded as 'Pass' or Fail only.
-12. Disclosure of Marks Results will be published by candidate number.
+11. Classification and Award of Degree Finals Part 1 will be graded as 'Pass' or Fail only.
+12. Disclosure of Marks 12.
+Results will be published by candidate number.
 13. Absence From In-Course Assessment Where a student has an allowable absence, s/he will be marked absent from the rotation or in course module assessment.
 Where a student has been absent s/he will be required to repeat and retake the module or rotation at the next scheduled opportunity.
 It will be counted as a deferred assessment and will not count as one failure for the purposes of section 10.2. above.
 An allowable absence is one that results from a significant unforeseeable event such as illness.
 Any other foreseeable absence will only be considered allowable if agreed by the Student Performance and Development System (formerly Academic Progress Committee) and this will only apply in very strictly limited circumstances.
 A student absent for any other reason will be awarded fail for the rotation and it will count as a failure for the purposes of section 10.2 above.
-14. Late Submission of Work Reports, Projects and Assignments submitted after the due deadline will be subject to the late submission policy set out in the College's General Assessment Regulations.
+14. Late Submission of Work Reports Projects and Assignments submitted after the due deadline will be subject to the Reports, Projects and Assignments submitted after the due deadline will be subject to the late submission policy set out in the College's General Assessment Regulations. ale submission policy set out in the college's General Assessment Regulations.